louisan42/npm-package-visualizer/README.md

 - [ ] Docker containerization
 - [ ] Performance optimizations and caching improvements

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

+### Quick Start for Contributors

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
+3. Make your changes and add tests
+4. Run tests: `npm test`
+5. Commit your changes: `git commit -m 'feat: add amazing feature'`
+6. Push to the branch: `git push origin feature/amazing-feature`
+7. Open a Pull Request

 ## Support

 If you encounter any issues or have questions: